dfinke/ImportExcel/mdHelp/en/Expand-NumberFormat.md

 # Expand-NumberFormat

 ## SYNOPSIS
-Converts short names for number formats to the formatting strings used in Excel
+Converts short names for number formats to the formatting strings used in Excel.

 ## SYNTAX